Wild vs. Jets Prediction & Picks - December 31

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.

-In the last 10 games for the Wild, their offense has put up 31 goals while their defense has given up 26 (they have a 7-3-0 record in those games).
-In 31 power-play opportunities during that span, they have capitalized with five goals (16.1% conversion rate).
+The Wild are 7-3-0 over the past 10 contests, scoring 31 total goals (five power-play goals on 31 power-play opportunities during that span, for a conversion rate of 16.1%).
+They have allowed 26 goals to their opponents.

-Get ready for this matchup with a glimpse at who we project to come out on top in Sunday's contest.
+Prepare for this matchup with a look at who we project to come out on top in Sunday's game.

 Wild vs. Jets Predictions for Sunday

-Our computer projections model for this encounter expects a final result of Jets 4, Wild 3.
+Our computer projections model for this game calls for a final score of Jets 4, Wild 3.

 - Moneyline Pick: Jets (-105)